distributed-system-analysis/pbench/docs/API/V1/README.md

-# Pbench server V1 API documentation
+# Pbench Server V1 API documentation

 The documents in this set describe the APIs supported by the Pbench 1.0 server.

-## Discovering the Pbench server API
+## Discovering the Pbench Server API

 Once you know the hostname of a Pbench Server, you can ask for the API configuration using the [endpoints](endpoints.md) API.
 This will report the